TinkLabs/ued-baseline/README.md

 1. Run `gulp production` to get latest compiled files inside `/dist`.
 2. Go to s3 bucket `/handy-staging-test` > `/design_baseline_demo`.
 3. Copy the whole `/dist` folder into s3 bucket.
+4. Also copy `index.html` or `/public` folder if you made changes in them.